 At least 500 km of travel range from the BMW-JLR powertrain

-Initially, Jaguar will be offering the XJ only in the electric form and may offer ICE versions later.
+Initially, Jaguar will be offering the XJ in the electric form with ICE versions coming later.
 There is no specific information on the electric powertrain but Jaguar will be looking at a minimum range of 500 km (WLTP).
-Electric motors for each wheel are expected and a performance versions should follow given that there is an AMG version of the Mercedes EQS and an ‘M’ version of the BMW i7 electric planned.
+Two electric motors, one for each axle, are expected and a performance version should follow given that there is an AMG version of the Mercedes EQS and an ‘M’ version of the BMW i7 electric planned.

 The new XJ could be the first vehicle to receive the electric motor, transmission and power electronics jointly developed by Jaguar Land Rover and BMW.
 The two companies announced that they would build the next generation electric drive system in June 2019 with joint investment in R&D, engineering and procurement.
 The learnings Jaguar has had from building the i-Pace including packaging would come in handy during the development of the saloon car.

-Meanwhile, Jaguar will be launching its first all-electric model, Jaguar I-Pace in India this year.
+Before the Jaguar XJ electric, JLR will launch the Jaguar I-Pace in India, in early 2021.
 The I-Pace gets a 90 kWh battery pack that offers a range of 480 km in a single charge.
 Driven by two electric motors, the I-Pace offers 400 PS of peak power and 696 Nm of torque and can go from 0 to 100 km/h in 4.8 seconds.
-We can expect the I-Pace to be launched in India in the second half of 2020 supported by a skeletal charging infrastructure from Tata Power.